sigrun-may/synthetic-biomedical-data-course/README.md

 ## Learning Approach

+This hands-on module is designed around a critical challenge in biomedical data science: working with **high-dimensional data** where the number of features (p) greatly exceeds the number of samples (n) – the so-called **p≫n problem**.

 1. **Concrete examples first**: Start with simple, clean datasets before adding complexity
 1. **Progressive difficulty**: Each lesson builds on previous concepts
 1. **Hands-on exercises**: Code cells for experimentation and reflection questions